If you add a large amount of people to your account you may find that simply keeping

 on a particular development programme or all of the finance staff based in the UK.

-81Boxes allows you work with these groups by creating pools.
-Pools are collections
+We allow you work with these groups by creating pools.
+Pools are collections of

-of people based on a certain set of criteria.
-This can either be criteria based
+people based on a certain set of criteria.
+This can either be criteria based on

 These two types of pools are called calculated and manual pools respectively.